PriyanshuKSharma/Msg_Encrypter/README.md

 # Msg_Encrypter
-WebSocket Chat Application: A simple chat application using WebSocket, Node.js, and HTML/JavaScript for real-time communication between client and server.
+WebSocket Chat Application: A simple chat application using WebSocket, Node.js, and HTML/JavaScript for real-time communication between client and server.<br>
 ### WebSocket Chat Application
 This project demonstrates a simple WebSocket-based chat application implemented using Node.js with Express for the server-side and HTML/JavaScript for the client-side.